 CoreLogic NZ Limited

 When contacting us or using our products and services, you have the option to either not identify yourself or to use a pseudonym.
 However, this will not apply if it is impracticable for us to communicate with you that way.
-We are required or authorised under law (or a court or tribunal order) to only deal with individuals who have identified themselves.
+We are required to verify your identity if you wish to exercise any of your rights in relation to your personal information held by us.

 CoreLogic provides additional information to its EEA, Switzerland and UK based users to comply with data protection laws.

 What is personal data?